SAFETY ACT CONSULTANTS

 See our Insurance Section

-There is no provision in the law for an appeal
+There is no provision for an appeal process if DHS approval is denied. - You must reapply!

-Getting the application and approval right the
+Getting the application right is critical for a

 * Sarbanes–Oxley or “SOX” requires CEOs certify they have reviewed their company’s financial practices and understand risks that may affect the financial reporting process.
 Although SOX’s application to homeland security is unclear, If potential liability for a terrorist attack causes a corporation’s stock to plummet, can stockholders sue for an inadequate risk management strategy for failing to limit its liabilities under SAFETY Act and/or failing to disclose vulnerabilities?